 Most airlines now have bassinets available on all international long-haul flights, and some domestic flights.
 They are an absolute godsend, so make sure you request one when you book your flight.
 The bassinets in themselves are brilliant, but add a CoziGo (formerly Fly Babee) and things get even more awesome.

-The CoziGo ($99.95) fits over most airline bassinet, blocking light and movement, so the odds of getting bub to take a kip up in the air are pretty good.
+The CoziGo ($99.95) fits over most airline bassinet and is one of our favourite baby travel accessories yet.
+Blocking light and movement, the odds of getting bub to sleep up in the air are pretty good.
 And when you arrive at your destination they double as a pram cover too.

 Is it a suitcase?
 Is it a nappy bag?
 Is it a highchair?
 It’s all three!
 The clever Valeto ($399) is carry-on luggage size and stores all the baby and kid things you need on the plane.
 And once you land, it magically transforms into a highchair.
 So.
 Smart.